MARKET LIVESTOCK SALE

 Sale: Saturday, July 17, 2021 12:00 pm

-ALL LIVESTOCK EXHIBITS NOT BEING SOLD NEED TO BE REMOVED FROM THE FAIR GROUNDS BEFORE 9:00 am ON SATURDAY.
+ALL LIVESTOCK EXHIBITS NOT BEING SOLD NEED TO BE REMOVED FROM THE FAIR GROUNDS BY 7PM ON FRIDAY.

 1. Market livestock sale rules will be reviewed on an annual basis with changes made as needed.

 2. Exhibitors will be limited to selling only two animals of different animal classes (i.e.: 1 beef & 1 lamb; 1 beef & 1 swine; 1 lamb & 1 swine) and one meat pen of rabbits at the Market Livestock Sale.
 Exception: if the Grand Champion and Reserve Grand Champion of any animal class are owned by the same exhibitor, all the Champions will sell.

 3. All Grand and Reserve Grand Champions will sell.

 4. Market goats will be allowed to sell provided: